OriginTrail/ReadTheDocs/source/Running-a-Node/configuration-parameters.rst

 **houston_password**

 * Default value: null
 * Description: The value of the authentication password used for authenticating requests incoming from the Houston app,This value is read from the houston_password_filename file or generated if the file does not exist.
-Setting it directly will do nothing since it will be overriden upon node startup
+Setting it directly will do nothing since it will be overridden upon node startup
 * Note: